The Delinquents (1989 film)

 The Delinquents is a 1989 Australian coming-of-age romantic drama film directed by Chris Thomson from a screenplay by Clayton Frohman and Mac Gudgeon, based on Criena Rohan's 1962 book of the same name.
-It stars Kylie Minogue (in her feature film debut) and Charlie Schlatter as the main characters Lola and Brownie, and was filmed in Brisbane, Maryborough and Bundaberg, Queensland.
+It is the first film by Village Roadshow Pictures.
+It stars Kylie Minogue (in her feature film debut) and Charlie Schlatter as the main characters Lola and Brownie, and was filmed in the Queensland locations of Brisbane, Maryborough and Bundaberg.

 The film was released in Australia on 21 December 1989 to mixed reviews from critics.
 It grossed $3,370,650 at the box office in Australia.
 An accompanying soundtrack was also released.

 Plot

 Lola and Brownie are teenagers in 1950s Bundaberg, Australia.
 They fall in love, but because of their age they must fight their parents and welfare, who try to keep them apart.
 Lola falls pregnant and the couple run away so they can keep their baby.
 However, Lola's mother and the police find them and take Lola home.

 Brownie joins the crew of a ship so he can sail the coast and look for Lola.
 He befriends a sailor called Bosun, who offers him a job.

 Meanwhile, Lola is forced to have an abortion by her mother in Brisbane.
 After an argument with her mother, Lola moves to Melbourne, becomes a waitress and bleaches her hair.
 Lola is reunited with Brownie after he visits the bar where she works whilst on shore leave.
 They return to his ship and they spend the night together.
 The next day, Bosun discovers Lola in Brownie's cabin and asks her to leave.
 After an argument between Brownie and Bosun, the latter agrees to Lola staying, on the condition that she is kept "out of sight" from the other sailors.

 After the ship docks, Lola and Brownie attend a party held by a young couple, Lyle and Mavis.
 They are squatting in the property with their daughter, Sharon.
 Both couples quickly become friends and Lola and Brownie move into their spare room.

 One night, both couples are socialising in a local pub when Lola and Brownie are arrested for underage drinking and vagrancy.

 Lola is sent to stay with Aunt Westbury, a caretaker in the countryside for a fixed-term of 12 months.
 She and Brownie are told that they are not allowed to see or contact each other for one year.
 Brownie was also issued with a fine.